favret/PoutouPush/README.md

 [![codebeat badge](https://codebeat.co/badges/451364c0-f051-4278-9063-6739e24ab61f)](https://codebeat.co/projects/github-com-favret-poutoupush-master)

 # PoutouPush
 Swift server side push notification.
-APNS and GCM.
+APNS, GCM and FCM.

 Works on Kitura, not tested on Perfect and Vapor, but it should work too.